paladin-t/b8/docs/manual.md

 #### Number

 There are two types of number in BASIC8, integer and real (float point).
 Integer is implemented as 32-bit signed, with range of values from -2,147,483,648 to 2,147,483,647.
 Real is implemented as single precision float point of [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) standard.
-An arithmetic expression with real number may result an integer, if the result value doesn't have a fractional part, eg. `1.5 / 0.5` results in `3` rather than `3.0`.
+An arithmetic expression with real number might result an integer, if the result value doesn't have a fractional part, eg. `1.5 / 0.5` results in `3` rather than `3.0`.

 An octal integer begins with a `0` prefix, a hexadecimal begins with a `0x`, eg. `010` (oct) equals to `8` (dec), `0x10` (hex) equals to `16` (dec).